 Newspapers Reports of the crash

-By the mid 80s I was completely emerged in the Mod cultural and I started slowly to migrate away from the loyalist run discos and clubs of my childhood and teens years.
+By the mid 80s I was completely emerged in the Mod culture and I started slowly to migrate away from the loyalist run discos and clubs of my childhood and teens years.
 As I grew older and more confident ( wiser) I started to explore further afield and go to clubs and gigs in and around Belfast city centre and for the first time in my life I was meeting and mixing with Catholics on a social level and I gradually came to realize they weren’t that different from me after all.

 I”m the one with shades on

 My evolving Mod identity was opening up a whole new world to me and I grabbed it by both hands and jumped on for the ride of my life.